samanthaltj/Music-Hits-and-GDP/README.md

 3. Correlate them and provide visuals in Tableau.

 # Next Steps
-- Explore other variables that may correlate to well-being and overall happines other more than GDP.
+- Explore other variables that may correlate to well-being and overall happines more than GDP.